jcnetown/jcnetown.github.io/_pages/about.md

 • A plugin called "[Jekyll](https://jekyllrb.com/)" is installed.
 • Site map found [here](https://www.xml-sitemaps.com/download/jcnetown.github.io-ee77558aa/sitemap.xml?view=1).
 • All information was sourced from Wikipedia.
-• All images used are licensed under [Creative Commons](https://creativecommons.org/share-your-work/) Attribution-ShareAlike 4.0 International and are therefore copyright free.
+• All images used are licensed under [Creative Commons](https://creativecommons.org/share-your-work/) Attribution-ShareAlike 4.0 International and are therefore free to share.